Life in the slow lane along the Red Centre Way

 A stone’s throw from Glen Helen, you’ll cross the Finke River with parts possibly dating as far back as 340 million years – and you’ll see the turn-off to Mt Sonder Lookout.
 Stop, spend a while and soak in the commanding views of the MacDonnell Ranges and Mt Sonder itself.

-As you slide into the rhythm of travel along this section of the Mereenie Loop – it is a sealed road route, for those with a caravan or without a four-wheel drive (so check condition reports before you head out) to Kings Canyon, you get a sense of the sheer scale of the outback.
+As you slide into the rhythm of travel along this section of the Mereenie Loop – it’s a sealed road route, for those with a caravan or without a four-wheel drive (so check condition reports before you head out) to Kings Canyon, you get a sense of the sheer scale of the Outback.

 - Free: If you’re in a four-wheel drive, stop at Tnorala / Gosse Bluff Conservation Reserve and visit the huge crater formed by a comet more than 130 million years ago.
 According to Aboriginal belief, Tnorala was formed in the creation time, when a group of women danced across the sky as the Milky Way.
 During the dance, a wooden baby carrier fell to earth forming the circular rock walls.
 Whatever your belief system, Tnorala is worth the visit – just don’t take your two-wheel drive in here.